 By the way, you can take a shower free of charge at Hollow Log Park.
 There is only cold water and the showers have shower curtains, but no doors.

-Tropical climate, largest rainfall is in January and February
+Winton has a tropical climate, and the largest rainfall is between January and February

 Summer: October to March

 Winter: April to September

 If you want to visit all of the dinosaur stops (Hughenden, Richmond, and Winton), get the Dinosaur Pass to save money.
 There are different tours.
 Which one is the best fit for you, can be found here: https://australianageofdinosaurs.respax.com/public/shelf

 Tip: the tours are always quite full, but with the Express Tours you should always find a place.
 If you are told that the tours are fully booked, just ask for an express tour.